-Deogratius makes his home with his father and his mother.
-Carrying water, teaching others and buying or selling in the market are his household duties.
+Deogratius lives with his father and his mother.
+At home, duties include carrying water, teaching others and buying or selling in the market.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.

 Soccer, singing and telling stories are Deogratius's favorite activities.
 In high school his performance is above average and he also regularly attends church activities, Bible class and youth group.

 Please remember Deogratius in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.